programmfabrik/fylr-plugin-custom-data-type-dante/README.md

 and self organize bug fixing.
 Feel free to directly contact the committing developers.

-# easydb-custom-data-type-dante
+# custom-data-type-dante

-This is a plugin for [easyDB 5](http://5.easydb.de/) with Custom Data Type `CustomDataTypeDante` for references to entities of the [DANTE-Vokabulary-Server (https://dante.gbv.de)](https://dante.gbv.de).
+This is a plugin for [fylr](mentation.fylr.cloud/docs) with Custom Data Type `CustomDataTypeDante` for references to entities of the [DANTE-Vokabulary-Server (https://dante.gbv.de)](https://dante.gbv.de).

 The Plugins uses <https://api.dante.gbv.de/> for the communication with DANTE.

+## installation

+The latest version of this plugin can be found [here](https://github.com/programmfabrik/fylr-plugin-custom-data-type-dante/releases/latest/download/customDataTypeDante.zip).

+The ZIP can be downloaded and installed using the plugin manager, or used directly (recommended).

+Github has an overview page to get a list of [all releases](https://github.com/programmfabrik/fylr-plugin-custom-data-type-dante/releases/).

 ## configuration

-As defined in `manifest.yml` this datatype can be configured:
+As defined in `manifest.master.yml` this datatype can be configured:

 ### Schema options